Skip to main content

 The Food: Some of the Best Local Grinds in a Honolulu Bar

-The famous roast chicken (order this first).
-The Fat Fat special chicken proves two things at once: that fried chicken can be light — the skin is crisp and almost batterless — and that you really can find terrific food in a dive bar.
+The famous Fat Fat special chicken (order this first).
+It's deep fried, not roasted — and it proves two things at once: that fried chicken can be light — the skin is crisp and batter-free, no coating at all, just seasoned skin fried until crackling — and that you really can find terrific food in a dive bar.
 It's the single most-recommended thing on the menu, by locals and food critics alike.

 The signature ribeye steak plate.
-The other must-order: ribeye steak with onions and mushrooms, over rice with kimchi and salad (around $17), often with a side of fries.
+The other must-order: ribeye steak with onions and mushrooms, over rice with kimchi and salad (around $17).
 Tender, savory, generous — the plate regulars steer newcomers toward first.

 Don't sleep on: the stir-fried lettuce (a house specialty that over-delivers), the Fat Fat Wings with gau gee, salt & pepper pork chops, shoyu pork belly, the Fat Fat Sandwich (formerly the spam & egg — a cult favorite), and the yuzu cheesecake — tangy, creamy, and worth getting dessert in a dive bar for.